-The Interlaken 150G IP core solution is designed to be compliant with Interlaken Protocol Definition, Revision 1.2 [Ref 1].
+The Interlaken 150G IP core solution is designed to be compliant with Interlaken Protocol Definition 1.2 [Ref 1] for end-point transmitter and receiver applications.
+It is not designed to be used for repeater applications.

 Performance and Resource Utilization